Whitepaper 'FinOps and cost management for Kubernetes'

 Saving code and hyperparameters in the repository

-The key goal of the experimentation process is model engineering, which implies the selection of the best algorithm for implementing the task (best algorithm selection) and the selection of the best model hyperparameters (hyperparameter tuning).
+The key goal of the experimentation process is model engineering, which implies selecting the best algorithm for implementing the task (best algorithm selection) and the best model hyperparameters (hyperparameter tuning).

-The complexity of conducting experiments is that the developer needs to test a huge number of combinations of model parameters.
+The complexity of conducting experiments is that the developer needs to test many combinations of model parameters.
 And this is not to mention the various options for using mathematical tools.
 In general, this is not easy.
 So, what should you do if, during the parameter combinations, the desired metrics cannot be achieved?

 💡 You might be also interested in our article ‘What are the main challenges of the MLOps process?’